How to Use a Stump Grinder

 Geo Icon

-Whether your tree fell in its prime or was on its way out, removing a tree can have a major impact on your curb appeal—especially if you haven’t removed that eyesore of a stump.
+Removing a tree can have a major impact on your curb appeal—especially if you haven’t removed that eyesore of a stump.
 Learning how to use a stump grinder to remove what’s left of your tree is the final step to making your yard look as good as new.
 Knowledge is power, so before you call in the pros, here’s everything you need to know about using a stump grinder to remove your tree stump.

 Angi Tip

 Stump grinders are high-risk tools that can accidentally propel objects and debris.
-When using a stump grinder, equip yourself with protective clear and thoroughly clear the area.
+When using a stump grinder, equip yourself with protective gear and thoroughly clear the area.
 Alternatively, hire a professional stump grinder to ensure your personal safety and professional-level results.

 Kaitlyn Pacheco